s-b-t/ascii-images/README.md

   MacOS: ```python3 main.py```

-After you've received the greeting message/header, enter whatever image path you want (as long as it's in your project) and watch the magic happen!
+After you've received the greeting message/header, enter whatever image path you want (as long as they're located in your project) and watch the magic happen!

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Important Details About Using This Program: